AuReMe/esmecata/README.md

 |                |unclassified <name>    |no order below this rank is required, includes undefined or unspecified names                     |
 |                |no rank                |applied to nodes not categorized here yet, additional rank and groups names will be released      |

+* `--bioservices`: instead of using REST queries implemented in EsMeCaTa, relies on [bioservices](https://github.com/cokelaer/bioservices) API to query UniProt.
+This requires the bioservices package.

 ### `esmecata clustering`: Proteins clustering